mpi2/IKMC-knowledgebase/_posts/2009-12-15-what-is-a-komp-product.markdown

 ---
-layout: post
+layout: article
-title:  "What is a KOMP \"product\" ?"
+title:  "What are the targeting constructs used for making the KOMP products??"
 date:   2009-12-15 15:15:42 +0100
 ---